 2. Drink Aloe Vera Juice

 Aloe vera juice helps with acid indigestion, heartburn, constipation, and other stomach issues.
-Unless you’re challenged with the latter, try drinking 2 ounces at a time—up to 8 ounces in a day—and see how your body reacts.
+Try drinking 2 ounces at a time—up to 8 ounces in a day—and see how your body reacts.
 Because aloe vera juice is a natural laxative, drinking too much may cause you to go to the bathroom more.

 3. Sip Ginger or Peppermint Tea

-You can add ginger or mint to a variety of recipes, or you can drink it in herbal tea.
-Purchase premade tea bags and dunk them in hot water.
+You can add fresh ginger or mint to a variety of recipes, or you can drink it in herbal teas.
+Purchase pre made tea bags and dunk them in hot water.
 Or, to make homemade tea with fresh herbs, steep a few chunks of ginger root, or a few mint sprigs, in 8 ounces of boiling water for two to five minutes.
 If you want to unlock additional oils from the herbs while the tea steeps, press them with a muddler, which is a tool that’s used to release flavors.

 4. Apply Heat or Take a Warm Bath